ARTLab-GT/hexed/README.md

 can attest that it is decidedly arcane and sometimes tends toward evil.
 As its name suggests, Hexed scarcely presumes to change that.
 What it *does* aim to provide is a faster, more automated solver, enabling you to practice your witchcraft on a previously unattainable scale.
-Specifically, Hexed is a C++ library which can solve the compressible Euler equations of aerodynamics on unstructured quad/hex meshes.
+Specifically, Hexed (or perhaps "Vexed", as a certain insightful friend suggested it might be more aptly named) is a C++ library which can solve the compressible Euler equations of aerodynamics on unstructured quad/hex meshes.
 It can handle Cartesian meshes with hanging-node refinement, and it also provides a mechanism to automatically generate a body-fitted mesh from a Cartesian starting point.
 The high-order discontinuous Galerkin (DG) scheme is designed to achieve whatever level of accuracy is required with a much coarser mesh, reducing (hopefully) the overall computational cost.
-Hexed is used as a backend by NASCART-GT to combine the speed and accuracy of the DG method with the automation and versatility of its adaptive Cartesian mesh.
+Hexed is used as a backend by [NASCART-GT](https://github.gatech.edu/ARTLab/NASCART-GT) to combine the speed and accuracy of the DG method with the automation and versatility of its adaptive Cartesian mesh.
 However, it is meant to be encapsulated well enough that it could survive a complete refactor of NASCART-GT, or even be used with other frontends.